-The Public Legal Information Association (PLIAN) and the NL Sexual Assault Crisis and Prevention Centre (NLSACPC) are seeking a dynamic, survivor-centred individual to join the Journey Project team on a maternity leave replacement contract as a Legal Support Navigator.
+The Public Legal Information Association (PLIAN) and the NL Sexual Assault Crisis and Prevention Centre (NLSACPC) are seeking a dynamic, survivor-centred individual to join the Journey Project team on a short-term maternity leave replacement contract as a Legal Support Navigator.
 This position will involve providing trauma-informed support to survivors of sexual violence and developing and delivering public legal education and information materials related to sexual violence.

 – Working with the other members of the Journey Project team and with the Executive Directors of PLIAN and NLSACPC to carry out the deliverable services and activities of the Journey Project.